Spanish-learning podcasts are genuinely one of the most effective tools for beginners.

 1. Coffee Break Spanish — Beginner

-Spotify | Apple Podcasts Best for: Absolute beginners who want a structured course in podcast form
+Best for: Absolute beginners who want a structured course in podcast form

-Coffee Break Spanish is the gold standard for beginner Spanish podcasts — and it's earned that reputation.
+Coffee Break Spanish is the gold standard for beginner Spanish podcasts, and it's earned that reputation.
 Produced by the Radio Lingua Network, it's organized into four "seasons" that map cleanly onto language levels, so Season 1 is for people who know basically nothing.
 Host Mark doesn't come in as an expert — he learns alongside you with the help of a native Spanish speaker, which makes the whole thing feel less like a lecture and more like eavesdropping on a study session.

 Episodes run 15–20 minutes, which is short enough to finish on a commute.
 The pacing is deliberate, the scaffolding is real, and it's free to listen.
 Paid courses are available if you want transcripts and exercises, but the free podcast alone gets you surprisingly far.